Dan Gable is best known for his wrestling success.

-* Compiling a 181-1 record in his Iowa State career.
+* Compiling a 181-1 record in his Iowa State and high school career.

 * Capturing Olympic gold in 1972 without giving up a point.

 * Guiding the University of Iowa to 15 national titles as a coach from 1976 through 1997.

 The American freestyle wrestling legend detailed that in the pages of his recently released book, “A Wrestling Life: The Inspiring Stories of Dan Gable.”

 Gable, now 66, looked back on his Munich 1972 Olympic experience in this excerpt: